Fledgling (Butler novel): Childhood

 Shori's depiction in Fledgling complicates normative notions of childhood as inherently innocent or devoid of sexual desire.
-Throughout the novel we learn that Shori is a 53 year old Ina that looks like 10 years old girl.
+Throughout the novel we learn that Shori is a 53 year old Ina that looks like a 10 year old girl.
 Her petite stature is constantly articulated throughout the novel, potentially raising discomforts for attentive readers as pedophilia might come to mind---particularly when she has sexual encounters with her adult human symbionts.
 Scholars such as Habiba Ibrahim have turned to Fledgling as a commentary on Enlightenment notions of childhood innocence and how such ideologies do not apply to Black children, and certainly not to Black girls.
 In other words, childhood is not a luxury Black children are bestowed.
 Ibrahim tells us, "The relegation of all slaves to the ranks of quasi-childhood was part and parcel of the Enlightenment-era tendency to distinguish reasoning subjects from irrational beings" (320).
 Through this reading, Shori emerges as an exemplar of disrupting normative Enlightenment conceptualizations of 'the child'.